laws-africa/bluebell/README.md

 Bluebell is a (fairly) generic Akoma Ntoso 3 parser, supporting all hierarchical elements and multiple document types.

-Bluebell supports the following Akoma Ntoso document types:
+Bluebell supports the following Akoma Ntoso (AKN) document types:

 * act, bill (hierarchicalStructure)
 * debateReport, doc, statement (openStructure)
 * judgment (judgmentStructure)

+Bluebell tries to walk the line between being expressive and supporting a range of AKN documents and structures, while being simple to use and not requiring that authors have an in-depth knowledge of AKN.

+Bluebell will always produce structurally valid Akoma Ntoso, no matter what input is given.
+It will never refuse to parse malformed input.
+If it does, it's a bug.

 ## Usage